Search

 Grading and Course Policies

 Letter grades will be given using the scale found in the College Bulletin.
-Exams will be announced in advance and will be closed-book in nature unless otherwise specified.
-On closed-book exams and quizzes, only the test paper, calculators, pens, pencils, and erasers may be used.
-Cell phones and pagers should be turned off and put away.
+Exams will be announced in advance and will be closed-book, pencil and paper exams in nature.
+Quizzes will be pencil and paper as well, except perhaps for a few online quizzes.
+On exams and quizzes, only the test paper, calculators, pens, pencils, and erasers may be used.
+However, on exams you may use one two-sided 8.5 in. x 11 in. page of written notes of any kind.
+Cell phones, tablets, laptops, and similar devices should be turned off and put away.
 Calculators may be used on exams but are not to be shared among students.

 Both the instructor and students are expected to do their best to produce a good class and to treat each other with respect.
 This includes many factors, such as listening when someone else is speaking, trying to understand what others are saying, being of assistance to others, etc. It definitely does NOT include making fun of others.
-On a practical level, do your best to improve your grade: read the text, attend class, do the homework and labs, ask questions, and try to answer questions in class!
+On a practical level, do your best to improve your grade: read the course materials, attend class, do the labs and homework, ask questions, and try to answer questions in class!
 Computer science requires active participation and repeated practice.
 If you begin to feel lost, consult one of the tutors, see the instructor, or work through the difficulties with the help of another student in the course.
 Do not let yourself get behind.
-In fact, one key to producing good programs is to start early.
-Last-minute miracles seldom work!
+In fact, one key to academic success is to start early on homework and other tasks.
+Last-minute miracles seldom work, particularly with software development!
 Note in particular that attendance is expected.
 Student performance is bound to deteriorate when classes are missed.
-In order to emphasize the importance of attendance, the policies outlined right after this paragraph will be used.
+In order to emphasize the importance of attendance, the policies outlined after this paragraph will be used.

-• If the student does not attain a passing combined test/quiz average, a failing grade will be received for the course.
+• If the student does not attain an overall passing test average, a failing grade will be received for the course.

 • Arriving late for class or leaving early (without a proper excuse) is counted as 1/2 of an absence.